sybrenjansen/mpire/docs/usage/index.rst

 Worker lifespan
 ~~~~~~~~~~~~~~~

-Occasionally it can occur that workers who have to process multiple, memory intensive, tasks do not release their used
+Occasionally, workers that process multiple, memory intensive tasks do not release their used up memory properly, which
+results in memory usage building up.
+This is not a bug in MPIRE, but a consequence of Python's poor garbage collection
-up memory properly, which results in memory usage building up and up.
-To avoid this type of problem you can set the
+in child processes.
+To avoid this type of problem you can set the worker lifespan: the number of tasks (well, actually
-worker lifespan: the number of tasks (well, actually the number of chunks of tasks) after which a worker should restart.
+the number of chunks of tasks) after which a worker should restart.

 .. code-block:: python